project-hadron/discovery-capability/docs/source/introduction/overview.rst

 Why Project Hadron?
 ===================
 Project Hadron came from a desire to improve the availability of objective relevant data, increase the transparency and traceability of data lineage and facilitate knowledge transfer, retrieval and reuse.

-It was born from the frustration of working on machine learning projects with so many indecipherable jupyter notebooks a data scientist produces, each repeating common activities using arbitrary, localised datasets.
+It was born from the frustration of working on machine learning projects with so many indecipherable jupyter notebooks a data scientist produces,each repeating common activities using arbitrary, localised datasets.
 This indecipherability clouded the retrieval of the data scientists thinking and the knowledge they gained from the subject matter experts they interacted with.

 What are we solving?
 --------------------